somegithubuser245/cryptocurrency-tracker/README.md

 docker-compose up
 ```

+Refer to [DEVELOPMENT.md](docs/DEVELOPMENT.md) for a streamlined initial setup.

 The application will be available at http://localhost:5173

-You should see logs from frontend, backend and redis containers at startup.
+You should see logs from frontend, backend, and redis containers at startup.

 ### Local Development Setup